skim7713/skim7713.github.io/research.md

    - "Legacies of Authoritarianism."
 In *Handbook of Political Socialization*, edited by Jill S. Greenlee and Zoe M. Oxley.
 De Gruyter.

 **Ongoing Projects**
-   - Projects on the effects of deepfakes on voters' nostalgic sentiment with Hyein Ko (Case Western Reserve University)
+   - Projects on images and nostalgia generation (with Hyein Ko, _Case Western Reserve University_)
       - "[Pixelated Authoritarian Nostalgia: The Use of Nostalgic Rhetoric of Former Dictators in the Media.](https://sanghoonkimleffingwell.org/assets/projects/pixelated/)"
       - "Synthetic Nostalgia: Deepfake Resurrections of Dictators and the Politics of Memory."
    - Projects on nostalgic voter behavior